-The results of the Longwalls 20-27 riparian vegetation monitoring surveys on the Eastern Tributary in autumn 2021 can be summarised as follows:
+The results of the Longwalls 20-27 riparian vegetation monitoring surveys on the Eastern Tributary in autumn 2022 can be summarised as follows:

-- At Location C1, there has been no evidence of any significant impact to aquatic macroinvertebrate fauna at Location C1 within the during- or after-mining periods for the Longwalls 20-22 mining area.
-Change in the structure of the assemblage of aquatic macrophytes was detected at Location C1 in spring 2014 in relation to the control locations, but not subsequently.
-This result did not appear to be related to mining activities. - At Location C2, a significant change in assemblages of macroinvertebrates indicative of a mining impact was detected at Location C2 during spring 2019, autumn 2020, spring 2020 and autumn 2021.
-Mean numbers of the freshwater shrimp family, Atyidae, collected between autumn 2016 and 2018, autumn 2020, spring 2020 and autumn 2021 were significantly fewer than in the before mining period.
-Multivariate analyses detected evidence of a mining related change to the assemblage of aquatic macrophytes at Location C2 in autumn 2021. - At Location C3, analyses have not detected significant changes in aquatic macroinvertebrate or aquatic macrophyte indicators sampled at Location C3 that would indicate an impact from mining to date. - At Location C4, analyses show that the structure of the macroinvertebrate assemblage sampled at the time of the spring 2019 to autumn 2021 surveys differed significantly from assemblages collected within the before-period.
-Temporal patterns in diversity of macroinvertebrates at Location C4 have differed significantly between periods since autumn 2018, in relation to the control locations.
-Significantly fewer Atyidae were collected at Location C4 in autumn 2016, spring 2018, spring 2019 and autumn 2020 than within the before-period, but not in spring 2020 or autumn 2021.
+- At Location C1, for the first time since sampling commenced in spring 2008, quantitative analyses detected a significant mining-related impact to aquatic macroinvertebrate fauna, namely a reduction in mean numbers of the freshwater shrimp family, Atyidae, post-extraction of the Longwalls 20-22.
+Quantitative analyses have continued to find no changes to other performance indicators.
+Change in the structure of the assemblage of aquatic macrophytes was detected at Location C1 in spring 2014 in relation to control locations, but not subsequently.
+This result did not appear to be related to mining activities. - At Location C2, there has been evidence of significant mining-related reductions in mean numbers of Atyidae post-extraction of the Longwalls 20-22, in spring 2015, autumn 2021, spring 2021 and autumn 2022.
+Multivariate analyses detected evidence of changes to the structure of assemblages of aquatic macroinvertebrates at Location C2 since spring 2019 as a result of mining activities of Longwalls 23-27.
+Mean numbers of Atyidae collected were significantly fewer within survey periods between autumn 2016 and 2018 and between autumn 2020 and spring 2021, but not during autumn 2022. - At Location C3, statistical analyses have not detected significant changes in aquatic macroinvertebrate or aquatic macrophyte indicators that would indicate an impact from mining.

+&lt;sup>9 The Eastern Tributary is also known as Tributary C. Locations ET1 to ET4 shown on Figure 14 are the same as Locations C1 to C4 discussed in this section of the Annual Review, and in Appendices J1 and J2.

+• At Location C4, analyses show that the structure of the macroinvertebrate assemblage sampled from spring 2019 to autumn 2022 surveys differed significantly from assemblages collected within the before-period.
+Temporal patterns in diversity of macroinvertebrates and mayflies (Leptophlebiidae) at Location C4 have become significantly variable between periods since autumn 2018, in relation to the control locations.
+Significantly fewer Atyidae were collected at Location C4 in autumn 2016, spring 2018, spring 2019 and autumn 2020, but not subsequently.
 The structure of the aquatic macrophyte assemblage at Location C4 has differed significantly from assemblages within the before-period since autumn 2018.